 Maintenance Efforts are Misguided

 Maintenance teams often perform work that is unnecessary, unproductive, or counter-productive.
 Preventive maintenance work on equipment that doesn’t need it leads to unnecessary downtime, labor costs, and parts usage.
 Technicians often sacrifice wrench time for data entry and retrieval, status reporting, and processing other paperwork.
 Finally, incorrect re-assembly, misalignment, or other errors actually reduce equipment reliability.

 Historically, most systems for managing maintenance activities have been manual, everything from index cards and memo files to wall-mounted log boards.
 These methods are cumbersome, incomplete, and ineffective.
 What’s more, they are used inconsistently.
 This further reduces whatever minimal benefits they might have once provided.
 Computerized maintenance management is a much more robust and profitable method.

 Make Maintenance Management Easy with FTMaintenance CMMS

 It is clear that having an organized and efficient system of managing maintenance operations is a necessity in today’s industrial environment.
-FTMaintenance CMMS offers a full suite of maintenance management features needed by maintenance professionals to organize and efficiently manage maintenance activities, monitor equipment life, and track maintenance costs.
+FTMaintenance CMMS offers a full suite of maintenance management software features needed by maintenance professionals to organize and efficiently manage maintenance activities, monitor equipment life, and track maintenance costs.
 See these features in action for yourself — take a tour to get started.